Layekhakim/QA-Cricket-Project/README.md

 * When any change is made to the code it is pushed to the VCS, webhooks must be set up for the CI server to recreate and redeploy the application
 * Containerisation: Docker
 * Ansible playbook must be made that will provide the environment for the application to run.
-* A reverse proxy must be set up to make the applciation accessible to the user(NGINX).
+* A reverse proxy must be set up to make the application accessible to the user(NGINX).

 ## Software Architecture
 #